 E-mail: [email protected]

 Authors may post a non-edited, non-formatted version of their article as submitted to The Lonergan Review to open access web sites.
 This means a non-edited version in a format that does not duplicate the look and feel of the journal (such as ASCII TXT, HTML, Word).
 We cannot grant permission for the use of an edited version for this purpose, or any file format that reproduces page images from the journal (such as TIF, PDF, JPEG).
 Posting a non-edited, non-formatted version of the paper allows authors to make their work more widely known without asking a non-profit journal to bear the cost and risk of free distribution.

-Long term preservation of The Lonergan Review in electronic format will be assured through PORTICO and the CLOCKSS archive.
+Long-term preservation of The Lonergan Review in electronic format has been assured through PORTICO and the CLOCKSS archive.